Skip to content

 Upcoming SimplicityHL features

-We're continuing to enhance the SimplicityHL language with additional notation and convenience features.
+SimplicityHL continues to gain additional notation and convenience features.
 The simc compiler will be updated to support additional syntax for these features.
-Our priorities for SimplicityHL language enhancements include
+SimplicityHL language enhancement priorities include

 • Infix operators: familiar notations like ==, <, >, +, -, *, /, &, | for comparisons, arithmetic, and logic operations